 In addition to the basic financial statements, MD&A, and accompanying notes, this report also presents certain Required Supplementary Information (RSI).
-The RSI that GASB Statement No. 34 requires includes a budgetary comparison schedule for the general fund and schedule of changes in net pension and total OPEB liability, and related ratios for Texas Municipal Retirement System.
+The RSI that GASB Statement No. 34 requires includes a budgetary comparison schedule for the general fund and schedule of changes in net pension and total OPEB liability and related ratios- TMRS, and schedule of contributions - TMRS.
 The RSI can be found after the basic financial statements.